nehaseng/BikeSharing-Demand/README.md

 - Therefore,we can say that our model has done a good job at predicting demand for bikes

-## Acknowledgements
-This project was inspired by the Projects hosted by Upgrad & IITB for their Machine learning and Artifical Intelligence programme.

 ## Contact
 Created by @nehaseng - feel free to contact me!